laljaf/British-Sign-Language-Translator-/README.md

 emergency, as an interpreter for sign language: the person requiring assistance is placed in front of a camera connected to a computer with the translator program which displays, in text, the translation for the signs used by said person.
-This webapp was developed based on Nicolas Renotte work using concepts such as human action recognition along with resources like mediapipe and Tensorflow to train a LSTM model in order to recognise a specific set of signs related to the vocabulary of emergencies in a medical context.
+This project was developed using concepts such as human action recognition along with resources like mediapipe and Tensorflow to train a LSTM model in order to recognise a specific set of signs related to the vocabulary of emergencies in a medical context.